cheapthrillandwine/Improving_Unsupervised_Defect_Segmentation/README.md

 # Usage
 ## 1. Use AutoEncoder

-You can use your images with AutoEncoder.py.
+You can use your images with AutoEncoder.ipynb.
 Please set your Image Path and automatically be resized on this code 128*128*1.

 ## 2. Use SSIM